dirigible-io/dirigible-io.github.io/help/service_reset.md

 Reset Service
 ===

-Reset Service clean up the content to its initial state after the installation.
+Reset Service returns the content to its initial state after the installation.

 > The end-point is: */reset*